maggithor97/HotelStjorarnir/user_stories.md

 ### 11. Hotels Within a Locations Given Radius, Selected From a Map

+As a buissness man, I want to know if hotel is located near the location of my meeting, to ensure I won‘t have to travel long before the meeting.

 ### 12. Filter to Allows Travellers to Choose Their Preferences

+As a user, I want to be able to filter out all the hotels I don‘t want to book so it won‘t take a long time to find one I want to book.

 ### 13. Report Scam

+As a owner of the website, I wan‘t users to be able to report to me if there is a fake hotel profile on my website, to ensure users won‘t get ripped off.

 ### 14. 3D View